fdietz/vue_components_book_manuscript/8-mixins-extend-hocs.md

 # Mixins, extending components and High Order Components

 This is the first chapter which doesn't really deal with component composition, but instead focuses on code reuse with various concepts including Mixins, extending existing components and even high order components.
-We want to focus on mixins first, since this is simplest concept directly supported by Vue.js and then proceed to more advanced patterns.
+We want to focus on mixins first, since this is the simplest concept directly supported by Vue.js and then proceed to more advanced patterns.

 Mixins are a way to reuse functionality in multiple Vue components.
 When a component uses a mixin, all options and functions will be "mixed" or "merged" into the component's own options.
 We differentiate between global and local mixins, whereas the former is used in the Vue instance.